What Is Sworn Translation

 - Marriage certificates

-Bangula has been providing sworn translations services for our clients successfully for over 13 years, mainly into the following languages: Afrikaans, Chinese, Dutch, English, French, German, Italian, Japanese, Korean, Portuguese, Russian and Spanish.
+BLC has been providing translation services for our clients successfully for over 13 years, mainly into the following languages: Afrikaans, Chinese, Dutch, English, French, German, Italian, Japanese, Korean, Portuguese, Russian and Spanish.

 Contact us now to find out more.